Theragatha - The Verses of the Senior Monks

 621Shunned by people,

-624When I had paid respects at the teacher’s feet,
+624When I had paid homage at the Teacher’s feet,

 626Staying alone in the wilderness,